-Actually, the duration of reionization is the most important factor determining the amplitude of the patchy signal: the longer the contrast between ionized and neutral gas persists, the longer the patchiness continues to generate CMB fluctuations.
+ionized and neutral gas persists, the longer the patchiness continues to generate CMB fluctuations.
 The thick dotted curve illustrates this: it takes a model in which reionization lasts roughly twice as long as in the solid curve (but ends at the same time).
 Note how the patchy signal increases by nearly a factor of two.
 Thus, CMB secondary anisotropies provide a tool to study not only the timing of reionization but also its duration.

-The upper right set of curves in the right panel of Figure 12.3 show the sum of the Ostriker-Vishniac, patchy reionization, and primordial anisotropies (including lensing); the inset zooms in on the most useful part of the spectrum for studying the cosmic dawn.
-In this regime, the primordial anisotropies die off very quickly thanks to Silk damping inside the recombination surface; nevertheless, they are still very large near the peak of the patchy reionization contribution.
+The upper right set of curves in the right panel of Figure 13.5 show the sum of the Ostriker-Vishniac, patchy reionization, and primordial anisotropies (including lensing); the inset zooms in on the most useful part of the spectrum for studying the cosmic dawn.
+In this regime, the primordial anisotropies die off very quickly due to diffusion (Silk) damping inside the recombination surface; nevertheless, they are still very large near the peak of the patchy reionization contribution.
 Instead it will be the tail of this distribution, together with the cumulative Ostriker-Vishniac effect from all structure past reionization, that can be separated.
-The error bars here show estimates for ongoing ground-based CMB surveys.
-Encouragingly, despite the apparent modest differences between the models, such an experiment can still easily distinguish them.
+The error bars here show estimates for ongoing ground-based CMB surveys, whose early results are encouraging.
+Despite the apparently modest differences between the models, such an experiment can still easily distinguish them.

-However, the primary challenge to making these measurements will be contaminants: both lower-redshift radio point sources and other CMB secondary anisotropies pose substantial problems.
+However, the primary challenge to making these measurements will be contaminants: both lower-redshift point sources and other CMB secondary anisotropies pose substantial problems.
 By far the strongest secondary at these angular scales is the thermal Sunyaev-Zel'dovich effect, which describes the frequency shift undergone by CMB photons scattering inside hot gas (in particular nearby galaxy clusters).
-In principle, because this scattering process is frequency-dependent (and disappearing entirely at 218 GHz).
+In principle, because this scattering process is frequency-dependent (and disappears entirely at 218 GHz), it can be separated from other anisotropies (including the kinetic Sunyaev-Zel'dovich effect).
 Constraints on the cosmic dawn from these secondaries will rely on accurate removal of these "foregrounds" as well as accurate modeling of the Ostriker-Vishniac effect at lower redshifts.
+A particularly insidious problem is the correlation between the point sources and the thermal Sunyaev-Zel'dovich effect.

 In principle, sources from the cosmic dawn may also contribute to this thermal Sunyaev-Zel'dovich signal, which arises when hot electrons inverse-Compton scatter off the CMB photons, transferring energy to the photon field.
 The magnitude of this effect is parameterized by the Compton-y parameter, which is the typical energy transfer per scattering times the number of scatterings.
-It also measures the resulting spectral distortion in a blackbody spectrum: in the Rayleigh-Jeans limit, the temperature distortion is $\Delta T/T = -2y$ .
+It also measures the resulting spectral distortion in a blackbody spectrum: in the Rayleigh-Jeans limit, the temperature distortion is $\Delta T{\gamma}/T{\gamma} = -2y$ .
 The contribution from a volume element with electron scattering optical depth $d\tau{\rm es}$ is

-$$dy = \frac{k_B(T_e - T\gamma)}{m_e c^2} d\tau{\rm es}.$$ (12.7)
+$$dy = \frac{k_B(T_e - T\gamma)}{m_e c^2} d\tau{\rm es}.$$ (13.7)